gwen-mckinley/ramsey-books-wheels/README.md

 # About this repository
 This repository contains code supporting the paper "Small Ramsey numbers for books, wheels, and generalizations" by Bernard Lidický, Gwen McKinley, Florian Pfender, and Steven Van Overberghe.
-This code was used to find the lower bound constructions in the paper for *books* and *wheels*.
-For code related to the upper bounds, see [https://lidicky.name/pub/gr/](https://lidicky.name/pub/gr/).
+This code was used to find lower bound constructions in the paper for *books* and *wheels*, as well as some upper bounds via "bottom-up generation".
+For code related to the upper bounds found with flag algebras, see [https://lidicky.name/pub/gr/](https://lidicky.name/pub/gr/).

 **Link to paper:** https://arxiv.org/abs/2407.07285